nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-14-corporate_storytelling.md

 To craft a compelling brand story, you need to identify the core elements that define your business:

+### 1. Purpose:

-1.  **Purpose**: What is the driving force behind your business?
-What do you hope to achieve?
+**What is the driving force behind your business?
+What do you hope to achieve?**

-2. Patagonia has been exemplary in demonstrating its commitment to environmental sustainability by implementing eco-friendly practices in its supply chain, using recycled materials in its products, and donating 1% of its sales to environmental causes.
-Patagonia - https://www.patagonia.com/our-mission.html
+[Patagonia](https://www.patagonia.com/our-mission.html) has been exemplary in demonstrating its commitment to environmental sustainability by implementing eco-friendly practices in its supply chain, using recycled materials in its products, and donating 1% of its sales to environmental causes.

+### 2. Values:

-3.  **Values**: What principles guide your business and decision-making process?
+**What principles guide your business and decision-making process?**

-4. Airbnb has been exemplary in embodying its core values of inclusivity, empathy, and community by providing a platform for people from diverse backgrounds to connect and share experiences, and by taking a stand on social issues such as immigration and discrimination.Airbnb - https://www.airbnb.com/values
+[Airbnb](https://www.airbnb.com/values) has been exemplary in embodying its core values of inclusivity, empathy, and community by providing a platform for people from diverse backgrounds to connect and share experiences, and by taking a stand on social issues such as immigration and discrimination.

+### 3. Mission:

-5.  **Mission**: How do you plan to accomplish your purpose and uphold your values?
+**How do you plan to accomplish your purpose and uphold your values?**

-6. Tesla has been exemplary in pursuing its mission of accelerating the world's transition to sustainable energy by developing innovative electric cars and renewable energy solutions, and by advocating for the adoption of clean energy policies.Tesla - https://www.tesla.com/about
+[Tesla](https://www.tesla.com/about) has been exemplary in pursuing its mission of accelerating the world's transition to sustainable energy by developing innovative electric cars and renewable energy solutions, and by advocating for the adoption of clean energy policies.

+### 4. Vision:

-7.  **Vision**: What does the future look like for your business and customers?
+**What does the future look like for your business and customers?**

-8. Google has been exemplary in realizing its vision of organizing the world's information and making it universally accessible and useful by developing powerful search algorithms, creating user-friendly interfaces, and investing in cutting-edge technologies such as artificial intelligence and machine learning.Google - https://www.google.com/about/
+[Google](https://www.google.com/about/) has been exemplary in realizing its vision of organizing the world's information and making it universally accessible and useful by developing powerful search algorithms, creating user-friendly interfaces, and investing in cutting-edge technologies such as artificial intelligence and machine learning.

+### 5. Customer Experience:

-9.  **Customer Experience**: How do your customers feel when interacting with your brand?
+**How do your customers feel when interacting with your brand?**

-10. Apple has been exemplary in delivering a superior customer experience by designing products that are intuitive, elegant, and user-friendly, providing excellent customer service, and creating a seamless ecosystem of hardware, software, and services.
-Apple - https://www.apple.com/customer-experience/
+[Apple](https://www.apple.com/customer-experience/) has been exemplary in delivering a superior customer experience by designing products that are intuitive, elegant, and user-friendly, providing excellent customer service, and creating a seamless ecosystem of hardware, software, and services.

 By answering these questions, you can begin to develop a unique and authentic brand story that resonates with your audience.